February 15, 2024: Application due date

 At least one year of college biology is recommended for students conducting independent research.
 Any student 18 or older, who is interested in a career in field biology, is eligible to apply to this program.
 US citizens and permanent residents are eligible to receive RMBL full and partial scholarships.
 However, REU awards are restricted to students who are not only citizens or permanent residents of the United States, but also have not graduated from college before the dates of the program.
 The REU awards are for students who must work in the summer to pay for their education.
 We have offered this program since 1994, and it has been highly competitive, with more than 200 applicants annually for approximately ten REU positions.
 RMBL also has a large selection of full and partial scholarships.
 All students applying for Financial Aid must complete the Financial Aid Form.

-RMBL will judge the applications and make awards based in part on financial need, student motivation, and on the potential to succeed in field biology research.
-We encourage participation by minorities currently underrepresented in biology (defined by the National Science Foundation as Native Americans (including American Indians and Alaskan Natives), African-Americans, Blacks, Hispanics, and Native Pacific Islanders.
+RMBL will judge the applications and make awards based in part on financial need, student motivation, and the potential to succeed in field biology research.
+We encourage participation by students who have encountered identity-based, financial, or other obstacles to opportunities in science, and for whom a research experience at RMBL would advance their education and career in science.

 RMBL provides equal opportunities in science and education and is committed to a policy of non-discrimination in relation to race, color, gender, sexual orientation, religion, national origin, ancestry, age, marital status, or disability.